Get started

 What that means in practice:

-- Inference expertise, proven at scale.
-Building the world's best TTS required solving the same problems you face: maximizing throughput per GPU, minimizing time-to-first-token, tuning quantization without quality degradation, and keeping P99 latency tight under production load.
-That expertise applies directly to your LLM and model serving workloads.
+• Inference expertise, proven at scale.
+Building top-ranked TTS required solving the same problems that show up in LLM serving: maximizing throughput per GPU, minimizing time-to-first-token, tuning quantization without quality degradation, and keeping P99 latency tight under production load.
+The same expertise drives Realtime Inference, the first-party optimized open-source models on Router (Gemma 4, DeepSeek V3.2/V4, MiniMax-M2.5), with a stack of vLLM, FlashInfer, speculative decoding, and KV cache.

 Talk to our team to discuss capacity, configuration, and volume pricing.